SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 > cf restage myApp
 ```

->NOTE: The preceding commands assume you use [MySql for PCF](https://network.pivotal.io/products/p-mysql), provided by Pivotal on Cloud Foundry.
+>NOTE: The preceding commands assume you use [MySQL for PCF](https://network.pivotal.io/products/p-mysql), provided by Pivotal on Cloud Foundry.
 If you use a different service, you must adjust the `create-service` command to fit your environment.

 Once the service is bound to your application, the connector's settings are available in `VCAP_SERVICES`.
 See [Reading Configuration Values](#reading-configuration-values).